 Kadri, MacKinnon help Avalanche knock off Red Wings

-Nazem Kadri and Nathan MacKinnon each scored twice and rookie defenseman Cale Makar reached another franchise record before the All-Star break as the Colorado Avalanche defeated the visiting Detroit Red Wings 6-3 on Monday afternoon.
+Nazem Kadri and Nathan MacKinnon each scored twice and rookie defenseman Cale Makar reached another franchise record before the All-Star break as the Colorado Avalanche defeated the visiting Detroit Red Wings 6-3 on Monday afternoon in Denver.
 Matt Nieto and Ryan Graves also scored for the Avalanche (28-15-6), who won their third in a row.
 Goaltender Pavel Francouz made 22 saves.

 Tyler Bertuzzi, Dylan Larkin, and Givani Smith scored for the Red Wings (12-34-4), who dropped to 0-4-1 in their past five games, during which they've been outscored 25-8.
 Goalie Jimmy Howard kept Detroit in the game for two periods before the Avalanche scored four times in the third.
 Howard, who stopped 40 of 45 shots, dropped to 0-13-2 in his past 15 games and hasn't won since Oct.
 29.